FSX/akane/README.rst

 I haven't looked into pub/sub, Lua scripting and transactions, but those will be included too.
 It just needs some more research.

-Python 3 will not be supported until I finished the C parts, because there are differences between the Python 2 and 3 C-APIs.
-To avoid a mess with version check I'll first support Python 2 and then add support for Python 3.
+I'll first support Python 2 and then add support for Python 3 to avoid version checks everywhere in the code.
+There are some differences in the C-APIs of Python 2 and 3.

 License